RAF Milltown: RAF operations

 At the time the airfield opened on 14 June 1943, Coastal Command no longer required its use, and therefore the first occupants were C-flight of Bomber Command's No. 20 Operational Training Unit (No. 20 OTU) which was based at RAF Lossiemouth.
 C-flight trained crews to fly the Vickers Wellington medium bomber until demand reduced and it left on 1 September 1944.

 Coastal Command subsequently took control of the station and the first unit arrived on 15 September 1944 was No. 224 Squadron from RAF St. Eval, flying the Consolidated Liberator GR.VI.
 The squadron flew patrols searching for German U-boats and ships in the seas around Norway and Denmark, with at least four U-boats being sunk or damaged by the squadron during September and October 1944.
 During the winter of 1944 and 1945, many stations located further south were fog-bound which resulted in Milltown being used as a diversion airfield for large numbers of bomber aircraft.
-This included on 21 December 1944 when forty-six aircraft diverted to Milltown, a mixture of Avro Lancasters, Boeing B-17 Flying Fortresses and Liberators.
+This included on 21 December 1944 when forty-six aircraft diverted to Milltown, a mixture of Avro Lancasters, Boeing Fortresses and Liberators.

 Milltown was used during 1944 as base to launch missions to sink the German battleship Tirpitz which at the time was operating in Norwegian fjords.
 Twelve Lancasters of No. 617 Squadron left Milltown on 29 October 1944 as part of Operation Obviate and joined other aircraft operating from RAF Lossiemouth and RAF Kinloss.
 That mission was unsuccessful, however a further attempt known as Operation Catechism, finally resulted in the battleship being sunk near Tromsø on 12 November 1944.

 No. 224 Squadron began conversion to the Liberator GR.VIII in November 1944.
 The unit temporarily moved to Lossiemouth whilst one of Milltown's runways was repaired during January 1945, continuing patrols until 2 June and then returning to RAF St. Eval in July.

 No. 311 Squadron, a Czechoslovak-manned unit equipped with Liberators, moved to Milltown at the end of the war.
 It had been operating from RAF Predennack and RAF Tain, carrying out the anti-submarine operations, however it had recently been transferred to RAF Transport Command and whilst at Milltown re-quipped with the Liberator GR.VI.
 It disbanded in February 1946.
 Meanwhile, two new units arrived, No. 111 Operational Training Unit equipped with the Liberator & the Handley Page Halifax and No. 1674 Heavy Conversion Unit also equipped with the Liberator.